bigmikeee/rock-paper-scissors-exercise/README.md

 This Rock, Paper, Scissors Game is the same game that you know and love.
 You will play against a computer that makes a choice with the help of a random word generator.

 Please remember the following:
-Rock beats Scissors
+Rock beats Scissors \n
-Scissors beats Paper
+Scissors beats Paper \n
 Paper beats Rock

 # Usage